Raaberbahn

 The Raaberbahn or GYSEV is a Hungarian-Austrian railway company based in Sopron, Hungary.
-The company is a joint enterprise of the states of Hungary (65.6%), Austria (28.2%), and a holding belonging to ÖBB (4.9%).
+The company is a joint enterprise of the states of Hungary (72%) and Austria (28%).
 In Hungarian it is called the Győr–Sopron–Ebenfurti Vasút (GYSEV), and in German it was known as the Raab-Oedenburg-Ebenfurther Eisenbahn (ROeEE) until 2008, when the name was changed to Raaberbahn.

 History

-The operation of the company was requested in 1872 by Baron Viktor Erlanger.
-It is sanctioned by law.

-The constituent general meeting of the company was held on 1 February 1875 in Budapest, which Baron Viktor Erlanger did not attend.
-On his behalf, his brother Ludwig Erlanger, who was the manager of Erlanger Bank in Vienna, attended this meeting.
-He opened the founding general meeting by "transferring the rights granted to him (and not to Viktor) by the letter of authorizations to the limited liability company to be formed."
-Therefore, we can state that "the youngest Erlanger boy, Viktor, has nothing to do with the issue of the license of GYSEV."
+The company was established in 1872, at the instigation of Baron Viktor Erlanger.
+Following financial difficulties in the original Frnaco-Hungarian bank backers, control of the company had passed to Ludwig Erlanger and his Franco-Austrian bank by 1875.

 The first line between the Hungarian cities Győr and Sopron was opened on 2 January 1876.
 The section between Sopron and Ebenfurth was opened for traffic on 28 October 1879.
 The adjoining Fertővidék Local Railway in Hungary started its operation on 19 December 1897.

 The shareholding structure of the company did not change after the dissolution of the Austro-Hungarian Monarchy.
-The company currently belongs in 65.6% to the Hungarian State, 28.2% in the Austrian State and in 4.9% to ÖBB.
-Today's ownership structure was established in 2009.
+The Hungarian State owns 72% and the Austrian State 28%.
+Until October 2024, Strabag owned 6%.

 At the end of World War I, a special railway company was an independent railway, independent from MÁV, whose operation and independence in two countries was preserved by the Trianon Peace Treaty.

 On 30 June 1942, the most serious accident in the history of GYSEV occurred on the Fertővidék Local Railway.
 The BCmot from Celldömölk to Sopron from a 16-lane motor car and two of its sidecars crashed into the open-air mixed train in front of the entrance marker at Vönöck station.
 The accident occurred due to the lack of braking of the train because the wagons were not connected to the main overhead line in Celldömölk.
 The tragedy had 80 injured and four dead.